kernitus/BukkitOldCombatMechanics/README.md

 ## Plugin Compatibility
 Most plugins will work fine with OCM.
 Some had to be explicitly supported.
 These include:
 - Placeholder API (see [wiki](https://github.com/kernitus/BukkitOldCombatMechanics/wiki/PlaceholderAPI) for details)
-- Spartan anticheat (to avoid triggerring anticheat on regen)

 ## Contributions